stackblitz/docs/docs/guides/integration/create-with-sdk.md

 To further customize your project, you can provide a second argument to the `StackBlitzSDK.openProject` method.
 The argument is an object that allows you to provide optional adjustments:

-- **`openFile`** – StackBlitz displays a file in the editor on page load - depending on a project, that would usually be a readme or the index file.
+- **`openFile`** – StackBlitz displays a file in the editor on page load - depending on the project, that would usually be a readme or the index file.
 You can specify the featured file:
     ```js
     {
       openFile: 'src/app/index.tsx'